nhibernate/nhibernate-core/doc/reference/README.txt

 Introduction
 ================================================================================

-This is the source files used to generate the NHibernate Documentation.
+This directory contains the DocBook source files used to generate the NHibernate Documentation.
-These files (in /doc/src/) are represented as DocBook (xml) files.

-To build the documentation, you have to install some tools; and after that, you can simply run "Build.bat" (the result will be in /build/NHibernate-<version>/doc/).
+To build the documentation, you have to install some tools; after that, running

+    nant doc

+in the project directory.
+The result will be in /build/NHibernate-<version>/doc.

 ================================================================================
-Required DLLs and EXEs
+Prerequisites
 ================================================================================
 You need a Java Runtime Environment (JRE) to run Saxon which is used to build the documentation.
 You don't need to download and install Saxon, its jars are